armdevvel/mxe-SHARED/README.md

 # MXE (M cross environment) - for ARM32 Windows development

-This is a modified version of MXE that comes with fixed scripts and sources that way Windows on ARM32 can have development for it.
+This is an UNSTABLE modified version of MXE that comes with fixed scripts and sources that way Windows on ARM32 can have proper development for it.

 MXE (M cross environment) is a GNU Makefile that compiles a cross compiler and cross compiles many free libraries such as SDL and